opendatalu/datagouvlu-pages/pages/en/api-tutorial.md

-Have a look at our [examples showing how to use this API in Python](https://github.com/opendatalu/udata-examples), as well as the [reference documentation](/en/docapi).
+Have a look at our [examples showing how to use this API in Java](https://github.com/opendatalu/udata-java-examples) and [in Python](https://github.com/opendatalu/udata-examples), as well as the [reference documentation](/en/docapi).